slevithan/awesome-regex/README.md

 [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re) &nbsp;<sup>Shortcut URL: [`regex.cool`](https://regex.cool/).</sup>
 </div>

-Awesome Regex curates the best of regular expression tools, tutorials, libraries, and other resources.
+Awesome Regex curates the best regular expression tools, tutorials, libraries, and other resources.
 It covers all major regex flavors, and currently includes especially deep coverage of regular expressions in JavaScript.

 > Regular expressions (regex or regexp) are a powerful and concise way to search, parse, and process text.
-They're built into many programming languages, text editors, IDEs, word processors, database engines, and other tools.
+They're built into many programming languages, text editors, IDEs, database engines, word processors, and other tools.

 Contributions are welcome.
 Add links through pull requests ([guidelines](CONTRIBUTING.md)) or create an issue to start a discussion.